MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-use-adal-authentication-4-2.md

          mParentActivity = parentActivity;
          setADALKeyStore();

+         /**
-         //Note: Following values of are client_id and redirect_uri are for demo purpose only. mClientId = "com.microsoft.rightsmanagement.sampleapp";
+         * Note: Following values of are client_id and redirect_uri are for demo purpose only.
+         * Your values will come from the preceeding Azure Portal process.
+         */
+         mClientId = "com.microsoft.rightsmanagement.sampleapp";
          mRedirectURI = mClientId + "://authorize";
        }